31 Slightly Different Black Friday Email Examples (That Actually Get Attention)

 Your Black Friday email marketing campaign should start at least in mid-October or in early-November.
 The best shoppers have started shopping 1 to 2 months in advance, according to research from Numerator.

-Before that, you need to group and segment your highest spenders, cart abandoners, and discount-only shoppers to start the campaign.
+Before that, you need to group and segment your highest spenders, cart abandoners, and discount-only shoppers to put the Black Friday email marketing strategy into motion.

-From emails, social media, push notifications, and paid ad campaigns, this data can be used to personalize your Black Friday campaign.
+Be it emails, social media, push notifications, or paid ad campaigns, this segmentation data can be used to personalize your Black Friday campaigns.

-The goal must make enough conversions from the highest AOV customers for your Black Friday campaigns so you have a decent outing.
+The goal must make enough conversions from the highest AOV customers for your Black Friday campaigns so you have a decent ROI.

 The measure of a successful campaign includes whether you achieve your KPIs.
 Here are the key metrics you need to analyze —